March 2026 New Releases

 Piper at the Gates of Dusk by Patrick Ness (Walker US) - US edition not yet added to Goodreads.

-is coming that is about to commit an unspeakable crime.
-Who can stop
+Something is coming.
+From an inconceivable interstellar distance away, something is coming that is about to commit an unspeakable crime.
+Who can stop them?
+What chance does our narrator and his friends have against an enemy so vast?

 Fortunately, his family knows something about saving the world against impossible odds.